How To Make Home Fries

 7. Salt and pepper those puppies and you got it made in the shade.

 P.S.
-In Spain, these are called patatas bravas and are served alongside a special, spicy sauce as a tapa.
+In Spain, these are called patatas bravas and are served with a special, spicy sauce as a tapa.
 Proving that potatoes and drinkin’ are great company, the world over.

 My family loves home fries any time of the day.
 It’s a great accompaniment.